 Keep in mind, however, that this figure ($6.27) isn't your final profit.
 With traditional distribution, which distributes your book through more traditional methods (from your distributor's warehouse, to third-party retailers' warehouses, to the consumer), you're responsible for paying the shipping from the distributor's warehouse to the third-party retailers' warehouse.
 These prices vary.

 You also have to subtract the print cost of your book from the remainder of your royalties ($6.27 minus the shipping costs not calculated here).
 The print cost for our example book ($2.33 per book) is based off a print run of 1,000 books.
 The final number ($3.94) is your overall profit.

 Direct-to-reader distribution involves selling a book directly to a reader, usually through an online sales page.
 This method of distribution offers you the most profits, since you cut out a large part of the distribution chain.

 Start with your retail price ($17) and subtract a 4.5 percent processing fee of the entire cost paid by the reader, which is the retail price plus shipping (an average of $5).
 In addition to the 4.5 percent credit-card processing fee ($0.99), there's a pick-and-pack fee ($2.50) to deduct from the retail price.
 The remainder ($13.51) is your royalty.

-Don't forget, though, to subtract the print cost of your book ($4.29 for POD or $2.33 for expanded, assuming the specs of our example) to arrive at your final profit ($9.22 for POD or $11.18 for expanded).
+Don't forget, though, to subtract the print cost of your book ($4.29 for POD or $2.33 for traditional, assuming the specs of our example) to arrive at your final profit ($9.22 for POD or $11.18 for traditional).
 If you sell books at an author event, the royalties are essentially the same as direct-to-reader distribution, except you pay for the books to be shipped to you—there's no pick-and-pack fee.

 The infographic below demonstrates direct-to-reader distribution: